RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

 chewBBACA.py ExtractCgMLST -i alleleCallMatrix_cg.tsv -o cgMLST_120 -p 1.0 -g GenomeRemoved120thr.txt
 ```

 This script selects all * loci * present in the selected * Threshold *.
 The value * p * is associated with the percentage of * loci * that has been set, for example: * p1.0 * selects all * loci * present in the * Threshold * chosen in all genomes ie those present in 100% of genomes at that * Threshold *.
 Subsequently a cgMLST_120 folder is created which receives the result of the allelic profile for each of the cgMLST candidate * 3168 loci * (allelic profile matrix).
 The file in this folder (cgMLST.tsv) contains the allelic profile of 3168 *loci* selected * loci * and will be used to create the core gene list.
-In addition another 3 archive are released by this script:*cgMLSTschema.txt;mdata_stats.tsv and Presence_Absence.tsv* everyone is in the folder ```cgMLST_120```.
+In addition another 3 archive are released by this script:*cgMLSTschema.txt; mdata_stats.tsv and Presence_Absence.tsv* everyone is in the folder ```cgMLST_120```.

 ## Step 2.3: Creating the core gene list